hymkor/csvi/_README.md

-CSView - Unbreakable CSV Viewer/Editor
+CSView - Unbreakable CSV Editor
 ======================================

 CSView is a tool for viewing and editing CSV files on the Linux and Windows terminal.